-When the line is in the hold condition, the (B) relays of the 18type key telephone units (B) and (H), operate, and the (SR) relays of both units operate.
+When the line is in the hold condition, the (B) relays of the 18-type KTUs (B) and (H) operate, and the (SR) relays of both units operate.
 The (SR) relay of unit (H) starts the winking circuit.

-5.11 INTERCOMMUNICATING SIGNALING CIRCUIT (FIG. 10)
+5.11 INTERCOMMUNICATING SIGNALING CIRCUIT, FIG. 10

-The buzzers of the 1A key telephone system can be arranged for both code and selective signaling.
+The buzzers of Key Telephone System No. 1A can be arranged for both code and selective signaling.
 If both code and selective signaling are required for any buzzer at an installation, the (S) relay, Fig. 10, is provided.
-When the (S) relay is provided, those signaling keys, in the key telephone sets or separately mounted, which are arranged for code signaling will operate the (S) relay, which in turn will operate all the buzzers that are to be operated by code.
+When the (S) relay is provided, those signaling keys in the key telephone sets, or separately mounted, which are arranged for code signaling will operate the (S) relay, which in turn will operate all the buzzers that are to be operated by code.
 For selective signaling, the signaling key when operated will operate the buzzer directly.
 Any buzzer may be connected for both code and selective signaling.
 If the (S) relay is not provided, the buzzer will operate either on a code or selective basis directly from the signaling keys.